till213/SkyDolly/README.md

 # Sky Dolly
-Sky Dolly - The Black Sheep for your Flight Recordings.
+Sky Dolly - The Black Sheep for Your Flight Recordings.

 ## About
 Sky Dolly connects to a running Flight Simulator 2020 instance and records various simulation variables, for replay.